vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 The reserved amount must at least as high as the amount that is captured.

-Example: If the value of the shopping cart is 1000 NOK, and the reserved amount is 1200 NOK, the shipping cost must be maximum 200 NOK to be within the reserved amount of 1200 NOK.
+Example: If the value of the shopping cart is 1000 NOK, and the reserved amount is 1200 NOK, the shipping cost can be maximum 200 NOK to be within the reserved amount of 1200 NOK.
 If the shipping cost is 300 kr, a capture of 1000 + 3000 kr = 1300 NOK will fail.

 The API responds with details about the error.